Here’s something you’ll notice at a cyclist’s home.

-Yhe Lezyne Steel Floor Pump is a solid bike pump which makes pumping up the bike tires easier especially when the tire pressure reaches 5 bar/72psi and beyond.
+The Lezyne Steel Floor Pump is a solid bike pump that makes inflating the tires easier, especially when the tire pressure reaches 5 bar/72psi and beyond.

 It can go all the way up to 220psi if needed for track bikes.

-It’s compatible with both Presta and Schrader valves and has very accurate tire pressure gauge reading.
+It’s compatible with both Presta and Schrader valves and has a very accurate tire pressure gauge reading.

 A bike work stand for you to easily and securely mount your bike while you’re working on it, whether it’s for washing or maintenance.